 The National Quality Standard (NQS) sets a high national benchmark for early childhood education.
 The standards include seven quality areas that are important outcomes for children.
 We are assessed and rated by an independent regulatory authority against these standards.
-At MDHS, our NQS philosophy is,
+At MDHS, our NQS philosophy is, supported to feel secure, confident and included.

-'At Mukinbudin District High School, we strive to develop a positive and warm environment where students feel connected to our school community.
-We aim to educate and nurture the whole child to ensure each child is supported to feel secure, confident and included.
 Interactions with each child are respectful, responsive and build mutual, trusting relationships.
 This consideration extends to our partnerships with families and the broader community.
 Educators deliver a balanced program by using a combination of explicit teaching and fostering play-based learning through intentional interactions and learning environments.
 We recognise our students as 21st century learners and we facilitate the development of their positive attitudes including curiosity, persistence and resilience.
 Our school community is committed to ongoing improvement through continual reflection and professional learning to ensure we are providing the best possible education and care for our students.'